delivery-club/qrlogo/README.md

 QRLogo is a small library and command line to generate QR images with small logo placed in the center.

-Thanks to redundancy in the QE codes nature, code remains readable even if part of its covered by image, i.e. logo.
-It allows to create nice branded-like QR codes.
+Thanks to redundancy in the QR codes nature, code remains readable even if part of its covered by image, i.e. logo.
+It allows creating nice branded-like QR codes.

 ![Demo](assets/qr.png)